-Podcast – Seeing What the Law Canāt: Rights of Nature and the Anthropo-Not-Seen
+Podcast – Seeing What the Law Can’t: Rights of Nature and the Anthropo-Not-Seen

-https://soundcloud.com/afternatures/rights-of-nature?in=afternatures/sets/conservation-ethics-podcast&si=a5be886b4c494dd5a45b400ff9c72973&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing This podcast explores the growing global movement for Rights of Nature through the lens of conservation ethics and Indigenous world-making.
-Drawing on Marisol de la Cadenaās concept of the āanthropo-not-seen,ā we examine whether granting legal rights to nature can create visibility for Indigenous ontologies, or if it risks reinforcing the very systems that have...
-Continue Reading →
+Drawing on Marisol de la Cadena’s concept of the “anthropo-not-seen,” we discuss whether granting legal rights to nature can create visibility for Indigenous ontologies, or if it risks reinforcing the very systems that have historically erased them.

 How does anthropocentrism shape scientific relationships with plants and animals?